 Figure 10-1 depicts a summary of the funding plan for the PCEP.
 It provides a breakdown of the funding partners as well as the allocated funds.
-During the last month, the FTA released the Fiscal Year 2019 apportionments and JPB staff is in the process of working with FTA and the MTC to award both formula funds, which are part of MTC's \$315 million commitment to the project, and the next \$100 million in Core Capacity funds to the project.
+During the last month, JPB staff submitted grant amendments to FTA to include \$67 million in Fiscal Year 2019 Section 5307 formula funds, and the next \$100 million in Core Capacity funds, in the existing grants for the project.